 Students who have completed all coursework and have been approved for DRF are eligible for student health coverage through the semester in which the degree is conferred but no more than 2 full semesters after DRF is approved (NOTE: Penn's Student Insurance Plan ends 12/31 for those graduating in the Fall and 7/31 for those graduating in the Spring).
+For students graduating in the Spring, the School will cover the cost of one (1) additional month of insurance in August of that year, should you need it.
+The instructions for submitting your request no later than June of that year will be emailed to you before your graduation date.
 Those students may choose to begin health insurance either at the start of their Dissertation Research Fellowship period, or during the pre-DRF period, with the understanding that at the conclusion of the 12-month period no additional funding for the student health premium will be provided, and it will be the student's responsibility to cover the full premium cost.